 Initially designed for the Austrian Government in 1981, the Glock sidearms first took the military and law-enforcement world by storm and then blew away the civilian market.
 Led by an ingenious engineer, Austrian, Gaston Glock, the company has released over the time 55 different handgun models.

-Best Glock Models Comparison Chart
+Comparison of the Best Glock Models

 Are All Glocks the Same?

 The Glock was the founding father of the new polymer frame concept of handguns with a blocky look and plastic feeling.
 At first glance, an untrained eye will say that all Glock models are the same and that choosing one is a simple thing.

 Indeed, the Glock pistols may look similar as they share a number of features and parts are interchangeable between specific Glock models, but most of these cynical or less knowledgeable comments are wrong because of the sheer number of different Glock pistols being produced to compete in the handgun market in every niche.
 Offering several dozen models, from unobtrusive concealed carry pistols to powerful semiautomatics, you can choose from any number of Glocks as per your interest and needs.

 While various Glock pistols may come in seven different calibers, compact or full-size, thick or thin, all of them are polymer-framed, striker-fired guns running on a similar system.
 In addition, Glock models are getting upgraded every so often with revised features, so we now have five generations of Glock handguns.

 For example, depending on your need or your hand size, you can choose Glock with a double-stack or single-stack magazine since it would make a big difference in “shootability” and carry comfort.
 The other way to get a trigger distance that works well for your hand size is to opt for the Gen 4 guns with swappable backstraps that optimize the trigger reach.

 Aspects to Consider When Buying a Glock